(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The Palazzo’s standard rooms are larger and a bit lower in price, while The Venetian offers a greater variety of premium accommodations.

 There are eight different room options available at the Palazzo.
 They are:

-- The Bella Suite: At 720 sq. ft. it is larger than the two most comparable options at the Venetian.
+- The Bella Suite: At 720 sq. ft. it is larger than the two most comparable rooms at the Venetian.
 Bella Suites feature two queen beds and a fold-out couch.

-- The Siena Suite: Added features like a separate living room, dining area, and second bath bring this option to a total of 1,280 sq. ft.
+- The Siena Suite: Added features like a separate living room, dining area, and second bath bring this suite to a total of 1,280 sq. ft.

 - The Lago Suite: At over 1,900 sq. ft., you get amenities like a media room, pool table, and/or piano in a separate living room.
 The 2-bedroom option offers two additional queen beds.

 - The Penthouse Suite: Featuring two bedrooms and over 3200 sq. ft. the Penthouse Suite offers all types of added comforts including an airport Limo pick up/drop off, VIP check-in, and concierge.